-In June 2020, the Company issued, in a registered direct offering, an aggregate of 8,407,411 shares of common stock at a purchase price of \$1.215 per share, for aggregate gross proceeds to the Company of approximately \$10.2 million.
-In connection with the registered direct offering, the Company issued placement agent warrants to purchase up to an aggregate of 588,519 shares of common stock, at an exercise price of \$1.51875 per share and a 5-year term.
+In November 2021, the Company issued 46,000,000 shares of common stock in an underwritten public offering at a purchase price per share of \$1.25 for \$53,968,057 in net proceeds after payment of underwriter discounts and commissions and other underwriter offering costs.
+GMS Ventures, the Company's largest stockholder and strategic partner, purchased an aggregate of 16,000,000 shares of common stock in the public offering at the public offering price per share.
+In connection with the underwritten public offering, the Company issued the underwriter warrants to purchase up to an aggregate of 2,100,000 shares of common stock at an exercise price of \$1.5625 per share, which warrants have a five-year term.